alphagov/govuk_template_jar/README.md

 JAR version of govuk_template self-hosted on github

-## Requirements

-1. Shell (sh)
-2. Git
-3. Ruby
-4. Bundler
-5. Maven

 ## How to build / deploy

+1. Ensure you have a Shell (sh), Git, Ruby, Bundler and Maven installed.
-1. Check out this repository, this will pull the latest version of the govuk_template repository as a submodule.
+2. Check out this repository, this will pull the latest version of the govuk_template repository as a submodule.
-2. Configure Maven to access github.
+3. Configure Maven to access github.
 Add the following to `~/.m2/settings.xml`:

 ```xml
 <settings>